Are you struggling to make time for a workout? Feeling lost in the sea of fitness options? Here are seven signs that you need a personal trainer.

 Depending on the personal trainer, they may also provide support via text message, FaceTime/Skype, phone, and/or email outside of the days you meet.
 This extra support keeps you honest.

-Your personal trainer can show you new techniques, and they often have access to some wonderful equipment that you can use during your sessions.
+Your personal trainer can show you new techniques, and they often have access to wonderful equipment you can use during your sessions.
 This means you’ll get to try new things, some of which you’ll want to keep up with for future workouts.

 You’d be surprised to know the number of exercises you can do with one piece of equipment–personal trainers can be very creative!